Sulkar/myElectronMaterialDesign/README.md

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:
+:boom: ALERT: it will download all the Material Design Icons for offline use (60mb) :boom:

 ```bash
 # Clone this repository